apache/apisix/docs/en/latest/plugins/prometheus.md

 ## How to enable it

-`prometheus` plugin can be enable with empty table, because it doesn't have any options yet.
+`prometheus` plugin can be enable with empty table.
+An optional attribute is `route_type` with default value `id`.
+When set it to `name`, the presentation type of `route` and `service` would change to its name instead of id.
+Notice, `name` could be duplicated for multiple routes/services, so take care of using it or it could be misleading.

 For example: